apache/skywalking-satellite/docs/en/setup/plugins/server_prometheus-server.md

 # Server/prometheus-server
 ## Description
-this is a prometheus server to export the metrics in Satellite.
+This is a prometheus server to export the metrics in Satellite.
 ## DefaultConfig
 ```yaml
 # The prometheus server address.